nagarajbhat/dash-covid19-multilingual/README.md

 Also has live news feed built using newsapi.
 Single language version of this app is currently [deployed in heroku - here](https://dash-covid19-multilingual.herokuapp.com/)

-This project trended on the subreddit r/dataisbeautiful - [link to the post](https://www.reddit.com/r/dataisbeautiful/comments/hxlew9/i_am_building_a_multilingual_covid19_dashboard/)
+This project trended on the subreddit r/dataisbeautiful with over 8k upvotes - [link to the post](https://www.reddit.com/r/dataisbeautiful/comments/hxlew9/i_am_building_a_multilingual_covid19_dashboard/)

 ### Screenshots -